davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/91e33606-6610-400f-8639-50028d5e4dba)

-- Using this query, we can see that Boomers have made the most complaints so far.
+- Used this query to see that Boomers have made the most complaints so far.
 - And unfortunately, with the limited data, it would be tough to figure out the reasons why for these complaints.
 ```sql
 SELECT [Index] = CASE WHEN [Generation] = 'Gen Z' THEN 1